RMITLibrary/easy_cite/markdown/vancouver.md

 #### Pagination

-For books in the Reference List, pagination (i.e. total number of pages) is optional. *Note: The examples in this guide do not include pagination for books.*
+For books in the reference list, pagination (i.e. total number of pages) is optional. *Note: The examples in this guide do not include pagination for books.*

+If there is no pagination, give an indication of the length of the source in square brackets.
+This can be provided as print pages, screens or paragraphs e.g. [about 1 p.], [about 5 screens], [8 paragraphs]

 #### Punctuation for references ending with a URL

-End citations with a full stop unless the citation ends with a URL or other electronic address.

-Check:

-- If the URL ends with a forward slash, end the citation with a full stop.
+When a URL ends with a forward slash, end the citation with a full stop.

-- If the URL does not end with a forward slash, do not end the citation with a full stop.
+When a URL does not end with a forward slash, do not end the citation with a full stop.

 ###### end-subtype-content